upojzsb/upojzsb.github.io/_posts/2022-02-24-Install-Seismic-Unix-on-Windows-10.md

 ## SU

 Set some environment variables.
-Add following commands to your file like `.zshrc` or `.bashrc`.
+Add following commands to your profile like `.zshrc` or `.bashrc`.

 ```sh
 export CWPROOT=$HOME